© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Edgar Tower entrance to the Cathedral Close is a scheduled monument protected by Historic England under reference 1005306.
 View the official record →

-Edgar Tower is a Norman gatehouse forming the principal entrance to Worcester Cathedral Close, erected in the late twelfth century as part of the cathedral's defensive and ceremonial architecture.
+Edgar Tower is a substantial Norman gatehouse standing at the entrance to Worcester Cathedral Close, erected in the twelfth century as a fortified entry point to the ecclesiastical precinct.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005306.

 Edgar Tower entrance to the Cathedral Close is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005306.